Course Catalog 2024-2025

 GOV 271 Colloquium: Global Cities (4 Credits)

 This course studies different urban experiences across the world.
-The course will introduce the process of urbanization and address the complex relationship between urbanization, globalization and inequality.
-Throughout the course, students will explore a series of case studies to provide concrete examples of how different cities such as London, New York, Berlin, Shanghai, Stockholm and Istanbul responded to globalization by paying attention to different topics such as pandemics, migration and urban movements.
-Throughout the course, in addition to the academic literature, students will make use of newspapers and films to address the promises and political dilemmas of urban life.
+The course introduces the process of urbanization and addresses the complex relationship between urbanization, globalization and inequality.
+Throughout the course, students explore a series of case studies to provide concrete examples of how different cities such as London, New York, Berlin, Shanghai, Stockholm and Istanbul responded to globalization by paying attention to different topics such as pandemics, migration and urban movements.
+In addition to the academic literature, students make use of newspapers and films to address the promises and political dilemmas of urban life.
 Designation: Comparative, International Relations.
 Enrollment limited to 24.
 (E) {S}

 Fall, Spring, Alternate Years